Best active speakers 2024: our experts pick the top pairs with built-in amplifiers

 Kashfia Kabir

 It's pretty remarkable that you can now get a pair of streaming-savvy active speakers at such a modest price point.
-These Triangles offer so much for so little, making them great upgrades on a one-box wireless speaker.
-I wouldn't choose such a set up if you predominantly listen to vinyl, though, as the integrated phono stages on such affordable systems tend to lack quality; check out a turntable system instead, and simply add a Bluetooth/network receiver if you need to.
+These Triangles offer so much for so little, making them great upgrades on a one-box wireless speaker like the Naim Mu-so Qb.
+I wouldn't recommend choosing such a set-up if you predominantly listen to vinyl, though, as the integrated phono stages on such affordable systems tend to lack quality; check out a turntable system instead, and simply add to it a Bluetooth/network receiver if you need to.

 The best premium active speakers